 Dogs are believed to have about a 2-3 second delay in working things out, so giving them a beef liver treat that takes a fraction of second to chew or swallow often means the dog chomps it and runs away (when recall training) before it has had time to think about why it was rewarded.

 In this case, it might actually be better to give a treat that is smelly, meat based (for nutrition) and very rewarding that takes a little longer to eat.

 Hence, other treats suitable for dogs on the go are the meatball range.
 They are great because they are already around the right size (next step up on the beef liver range).
 We have small and bulk packs of beef liver balls, Chicken meatballs, and roo meatballs.
 They take a few extra chomps for a dog to eat, which you may actually like as a dog walker to keep them focussed on you, and you get a lot of balls in the bulk packs.

-The best thing about the meatball range is that they are 80% plus meat instead of the 30% meat you get in most dog food or less in other treats.
-That way your clients will know you really care for their dogs !
+The best thing about the meatball range is that they are 80% plus meat instead of the 30% of meat you get in most dog food or less in other treats.
+That way your clients will know you really care for their dogs!